 4 College of Veterinary Medicine, Michigan State University MI 48824, USA

 The early phase of drying-off is a period of intense bovine mammary gland involution that is due, in part, to dramatic decline prolactin (PRL) release.
-The speed at which the bovine mammary gland involutes following the abrupt cessation of lacation is also directly related to the risk of new intramammary infections.
+The speed at which the bovine mammary gland involutes following the abrupt cessation of lactation is also directly related to the risk of new intramammary infections.
 Thus, strategies to hasten involution following dry-off could have implications in preventing mastitis and optimizing mammary tissue regenerative processes.

 To assess the effect of PRL inhibition on mammary involution speed and rate, 14 Holstein dairy cows were injected with a single i.m administration of 5.6 mg cabergoline (Velactis®, Ceva Sante Animale, Libourne , France) (n = 7) or placebo (n = 7) just after the last milking before drying-off.
 Mammary biopsy samples were collected one week before drying-off (D-6), at D1 and D8 and used for zymography analyses to detect the activity of enzymes such as MMP, matrix metalloproteinases involved in the remodelling of mammary tissue during involution.
 Mammary secretion samples were collected using a teat-cannula once during lactation (D-6) and at D1, D2, D3, D4, D8 and D14 after the drying-off.
 The mammary secretion samples were used for SCC, lactose and zymography analyses.
 Mammary epithelial cells (MEC) were purified from mammary secretions after centrifugation and immunocytochemical binding.